andreyorst/fennel-proto-repl-protocol/README.md

 {"id": 0, "op": "init", "status": "done", "protocol": "0.1.0", "fennel": "1.3.1-dev", "lua": "PUC Lua 5.4"}
 ```

-If the initialization was successful, the protocol will respond with a message of ID `0` with the OP `"init"` and a  `"done"` status, followed by protocol and environment versions.
+If the initialization is successful, the protocol will respond with a message of ID `0` with the OP `"init"` and a  `"done"` status, followed by protocol and environment versions.
-After that the editor can send and receive messages:
+After that, the editor can send and receive messages:

 ```fennel
 >> {:id 1 :eval "(+ 1 2 3)"}